zevarito/route_dog/README.md

 RouteDog for Ruby on Rails
 ==========================

+**It only works in Rails 3 for now, Rails 2.3 support is comming.**

 RouteDog is a small collection of Rack middlewares to be used with your Ruby On Rails project as a helper to identify not tested routes.

 The way that RouteDog knows if you are testing a route is through the Watcher middleware which only runs in Test Environment